hackclub/jams/jams/batches/sparkletilt-pcb/part-4/en-US.md

 batch: sparkletilt-pcb
 ---

-In this workshop, we will take a KiCAD PCB and order it through JLCPCB with assembly[^2].
+In this jam, we will take a KiCAD PCB and order it through JLCPCB with assembly[^2].

-If you're just jumping in, make sure you have your [DRC checked](./part-2#Design%20Rules%20Checker) from Part 2 of this workshop series.
+If you're just jumping in, make sure you have your [DRC checked](./part-2#Design%20Rules%20Checker) from Part 2 of this jam series.

 Here are some component notes[^3]: